Cart

 Finding the right cooling mattress is a big decision, and it’s easy to feel a little lost in all the options.
 With a bit of know-how, you can shop with confidence and choose a bed that will give you a truly restful, sweat-free night.
 Think of it less as a purchase and more as an investment in your sleep quality.
 Here are a few key things to look for to make sure you’re making a smart choice that you’ll be happy with for years to come, whether you're shopping with us in Katy, Richmond, or Rosenberg.

-Understand Sleep Trials and Return Policies
+Decoding Sleep Trials and Return Policies

 One of the best tools you have as a shopper is the sleep trial.
 Most companies offer a trial period, often around 120 nights, which gives you plenty of time to test the mattress in your own home.
 This is especially important for a cooling mattress because you need to see how it performs through different nightly temperature changes.
 A trial period lets you ensure the bed not only feels comfortable but also lives up to its cooling promises.
 It’s a no-risk way to find the perfect fit for your sleep needs among our collection of mattresses.

-Check the Warranty for Cooling Technologies
+Does the Warranty Cover Cooling Tech?

 A strong warranty is a good sign that a company stands behind its product.
 When you’re looking at cooling mattresses, take a moment to review the warranty details.
 You’ll want to see if the cooling technologies are covered and for how long.
 Brands that offer lengthy warranties, like 15 years or even a lifetime, are showing confidence in the durability and long-term performance of their materials.
 For example, the Helix Mattress line is known for its quality construction and solid warranty, giving you peace of mind that your investment is protected.